What Is Aflibercept intravitreal and How Does It Work?

 Adult dosage

-• Although not as effective as the recommended every 8Week dosing regimen, after 1 year of effective therapy, may treat with 1 dose every 12 weeks
+- Although not as effective as the recommended every 8-week dosing regimen, after 1 year of effective therapy, patients may be treated with 1 dose every 12 weeks

 Macular Edema